poelzi/suiup/README.md

 - `LOCALAPPDATA\bin` for storing default binaries to be used

 ## Known issues
-- `suiuo mvr --nightly` might fail on Windows because of issues with compiling the `mvr-cli` crate from the repository.
+- `suiup install mvr --nightly` might fail on **Windows** because of issues with compiling the `mvr-cli` crate from the repository.
 Just install the latest release instead.
 - `suiup remove` does not work well.
 Do not use it.
 - `suiup install walrus` will always install the latest binary.
-Need some work to properly support it!
+Need some work to properly support Walrus CLI!

 ## Troubleshooting